An Introduction to Geometric Topology: Laminations

 The proof of Proposition \ref{integral:PL:map:prop} contains a recipe for calculating $i(\gamma, \lambda)$.
 It suffices to put $\gamma$ in monotonic position and then add the contributions of each monotonic arc.
 For instance, the $i$-th curve $\gamma_i$ of the pants decomposition has an obvious monotone position giving $i(\gamma_i,\lambda) = a_i$.

 The colours $b_i$ and $c_i$ do not have such an immediate description, but the following holds anyway.

-\begin{ex} There are finitely many simple closed curves $\gamma_i$ whose intersections $i(\lambda, \gamma_i)$ determine the colouring $(a_i,b_i,c_i)$ in an integral piecewise-linear continuous fashion. \end{ex} \begin{proof}[Hint] Choose some additional curves as in Proposition \ref{9g-9:prop} and compute their intersections with $\lambda$. \end{proof}
+\begin{ex} There exist finitely many simple closed curves $\gamma_j$ whose intersections $i(\lambda, \gamma_j)$ determine the colouring $(a_i,b_i,c_i)$ representing $\lambda$ in a half-integral piecewise-linear continuous fashion. \end{ex} \begin{proof}[Hint] Choose some additional curves as in Proposition \ref{9g-9:prop} and compute their intersections with $\lambda$. \end{proof}